Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 ./path/to/folder/script-name.sh
 ```

-When the script is executed, the contents of the mounted EFI partition will be synchronized with the others.
-To access the contents, you can mount any of the unmounted EFI partitions at the mount point: `/var/lib/grub/esp`.
+When the script is executed, the contents of the mounted ESP will be synchronised with the others.
+You can then mount any unmounted EFI partition at the mount point: `/var/lib/grub/esp` to access its contents.

 ///